800-837-5520 Call us for a free quote Contact us

 Some species of ants bite.
 All ant species have mandibles on the front of their heads that are used to tear apart food and take it back to their nest.
 Certain species of ants will use these mandibles to bite if they feel threatened, like the red imported fire ants and carpenter ants.

-How do I find where ants are coming from?
+How do I find where ants come from?

 Ants are usually entering your home through small openings, cracks in the foundation, drains, holes or openings in exterior walls made for venting or cables, or underneath doorways.
 Check these areas for frequent ant activity and ant trails.